+Reference Tactical action Comment

-20437 Access the appropriate level and type of support from strategic commanders at major incidents Archive 20438 Share situational awareness with tactical and strategic commanders to inform a common operating picture (COP) Archive
+20437 Access the appropriate level and type of support from strategic Archive

+commanders at major incidents

+20438 Share situational awareness with tactical and strategic commanders Archive to inform a common operating picture (COP)

-427 Control measure - Strategic co-ordinating groups for major incidents
+Control measure - Strategic co-ordinating groups for major incidents

-Strategic co-ordination arrangements should support and complement tactical and operational command, not replace them.
+Strategic co-ordination arrangements shouldare designed to support and compliment complement tactical and operational command, not replace them.
 Strategic co-ordinating groups (SCG) should always operate at an appropriate level and degree of detail to be effective.

-432 At a major incident, the co-ordination of multi-agency resources will be the most effective way of 433 resolving the situation.
-Emergency planning needs to have arrangements for SCG, which are

-434 established at a pre-agreed strategic co-ordination centre (SCC).
-An SCC should be at a

-435 location away from the scene that provides a support infrastructure.
-The SCG are comprised of

-436 strategic leaders from all the response and recovery agencies that are or may become involved.
+At a major incident, the co-ordination of multi-agency resources will be the most effective way of resolving the situation.
+All emergency planning needsgroups are required to have arrangements for SCGthe-strategic coordinating groups, which These groups are established at a pre-agreed strategic co-ordination centre (SCC).
+An SCC should be at a location away from the scene that provides a support infrastructure.
+The SCG are and comprised of strategic leaders from all the response and recovery agencies that are or may become involved.

-- 437 Fire and rescue service commanders should be familiar with the JESIP guidelines: - 438 Strategic Command role and responsibilities - 439 Strategic Co-ordinating Group role and responsibilities - 440 Template for the SCG Standing Agenda - An SCG will operate under the Civil Contingencies Act or The Northern Ireland Civil - 442 Contingencies Framework.
-The JESIP Principles should be at the centre of the group's thinking, - so that the actions taken will ensure the best possible response to and recovery from the - 444 incident, enhancing public and responder safety and improving the outcomes. - An SCG will usually be chaired and managed by the police strategic commander but may be led by other agencies as appropriate, depending on the nature of the incident.
-The SCG will also co-ordinate any requests for national assets, including military assistance.
+Fire and rescue service commanders should be familiar with the JESIP guidelines:

+- Strategic Command role and responsibilities - Strategic Co-ordinating Group role and responsibilities - Template for the SCG Standing Agenda

+In this guidance we refer to these as co-ordinating groups.
+An SCGSuch a group, will operateing under the auspices of the Civil Contingencies Act or The Northern Ireland Civil Contingencies Framework (or devolved equivalent) and with temperate the Joint Emergency Services Interoperability JESIP Principles should be at the centre of the group'sir thinking, so that the and actions taken will ensure the best possible response to and recovery from the incident, enhancing public and responder safety and improving the outcomes.

+-An SCG-co-ordinating group will usually be chaired and managed by the police strategic commander but may be led by other agencies as appropriate, depending on the nature of the incident.
+Theis SCGgroup will also co-ordinate any requests for national assets, including military assistance.
 They will also ensure that both the response and recovery phases of the incident are given equal importance and that the transition in the phases is managed effectively.
-It is the role of the SCG chair to ensure that - 450 the Tactical Co-ordinating Group (TCG) is updated with the appropriate information - Fire and rescue service commanders who attend the SCG should have an appropriate level of authority to make decisions on behalf of their service, and be able to support the establishment and continuation of an SCG for as long as is necessary.
+It is the role of the SCG chair to ensure that the Tactical Co-ordinating Group (TCG) is updated with the appropriate information

+Fire and rescue service commanders who attend the SCG should have an appropriate level of authority to make decisions on behalf of their service, and be able to support the establishment and continuation of an SCG for as long as is necessary.
 They may need to chair the SCG meetings according to JESIP guidelines, based on the type of major incident.
 Commanders will need to brief relevant personnel with the decisions and outcomes of the SCG meetings, and may also need to request National Resilience resources based on the response required.